The blood vessels on the retina's surface can

 only the cortex was thought to be capable.

-an image-interpreting centre that plays an important role in visual
+to be an image-interpreting centre that plays an important role

-attention and motion perception.
-For example, the pulvinar is thought
+in visual attention and motion perception.
+For example, the pulvinar

-to help maintain the stability of the body's visual environment
+is thought to help maintain the stability of the body's visual

-by compensating for the effects that body movements have on the
+environment by compensating for the effects that body movements

-position of images on the retina.
-Hence it is no surprise that
+have on the position of images on the retina.
+Hence it is no surprise

-the neurons of the pulvinar have been found to project to the secondary
+that the neurons of the pulvinar have been found to project to

 visual areas involved in detecting motion.